MadubanyaT/MadubanyaT/README.md

 ## 📂 Projects & Labs
 🚀 Here are some of the projects and labs I’m working on:
-- **Python URL Validator & Rater**: A Python tool that analyzes and rates URLs for security.
+- **Python URL Validator & Rater**: A Python tool that analyses and rates URLs for security.
-- **Password Generator**: A Python-based secure password generator with customizable options.
+- **Password Generator**: A Python-based secure password generator with customisable options.
 - **CTF Write-ups**: Solutions to challenges from HackTheBox, TryHackMe, VulnHub and other platforms
 - **Penetration Testing Labs**: Hands-on practice with vulnerable machines
 <!-- - **Custom Exploits & Scripts**: Writing and testing custom attack scripts